-Project grant within development research are funded by the Government’s development aid funds, and the research shall be relevant to the fight against poverty and for sustainable development in low income countries.
+Project grants within development research are funded by the Government’s development aid funds, and the research shall be of particular relevance to the fight against poverty and for sustainable development in low income countries.
 The Swedish Research Council rewards research of the highest scientific quality in national competition.

 Within the framework for this grant, the research project shall be relevant to one or several of the countries classified as low income countries according to the OECD’s Development Assistance Committee DAC’s list (columns “Least Developed Countries” and “Other Low Income Countries”).

 This means that the research project’s questions and results shall be of benefit for these countries, but collaboration and other research activities may be carried out in other countries also.

 More information is available on the Government’s website:

 We encourage collaboration with researchers in low income countries, and also a multi- and inter-disciplinary perspective.
 If you have not included a participating researcher from a low income country, you must justify this in your application.

 The research may aim either towards immediate benefit or towards knowledge that is potentially important to the goals of the call.
 It may cover everything from basic to applied research within all scientific disciplines.

 Follow-up of our funding of development research